bbauska/JS-Eloquent/README.md

 There will be times when reading this book feels terribly frustrating.
 If you are new to programming, there will be a lot of new material to digest.
-Much of this material will then be *combined* in ways that require you to make additional connections.
+Much of this material will then be <i>combined</i> in ways that require you to make additional connections.

 It is up to you to make the necessary effort.
 When you are struggling to follow the book, do not jump to any conclusions about your own capabilities.
 You are fine---you just need to keep at it.
-Take a break, reread some material, and *always* make sure you read and understand the example programs and exercises.
+Take a break, reread some material, and <i>always</i> make sure you read and understand the example programs and exercises.
 Learning is hard work, but everything you learn is yours and will make subsequent learning easier.